Harnessing Machine Learning and Mechanistic Modelling for Personalised Radiotherapy of Paediatric Diffuse Midline Glioma

 - The research is part of the Postdoctoral Excellence Programme.

-- PEP fellow Dr Sarah Brüningk is hosted by BRCCH-funded Principal Investigator Prof Karsten Borgwardt (ETH Zurich), in collaboration with Prof Javad Nazarian (University Children's Hospital Zurich).
+- PEP fellow Dr Sarah Brüningk is hosted by BRCCH-funded Principal Investigator Prof Catherine Jutzeler (ETH Zurich), in collaboration with Prof Karsten Borgwardt (ETH Zurich) and Prof Javad Nazarian (University Children's Hospital Zurich).